 Anna Foster has never had an ordinary life.
 At eighteen years old, she is the most protected girl in America; she is the First Daughter.
 Frustrated with her overprotective father, the ...
 See full summary »

 Anna Brady plans to travel to Dublin, Ireland to propose marriage to her boyfriend Jeremy on Leap Day, because, according to Irish tradition, a man who receives a marriage proposal on a leap day must accept it.

 A romantically challenged morning show producer is reluctantly embroiled in a series of outrageous tests by her chauvinistic correspondent to prove his theories on relationships and help ...
 See full summary »

 Beth is a hard working career woman whose last relationship says that she puts her work above him so he left her.
-When he tells her he found another career woman and is willing to stick it out with her and is engaged to her.
-Beth feels that there is no one for her.
-And when she goes to Rome to attend her sister's impromptu wedding and after meeting the best man, Nick she's attracted to him but after seeing him with another woman, she gets drunk and goes into the famed Fountain of Love and takes some coins thrown by people looking for love.
+When he tells her he found another career woman and is willing to stick it out with her and is engaged to her, Beth feels that there is no one for her.
+And when she goes to Rome to attend her sister's impromptu wedding and after meeting the best man, Nick, she's attracted to him but after seeing him with another woman, she gets drunk and goes into the famed Fountain of Love and takes some coins thrown by people looking for love.
 When she goes back to New York four men start coming onto her.
 And Nick keeps calling her asking her out.
-She later learns that what she did--is a no no. It seems legend says that if you take a coins out of the fountain the person who threw it will fall in love with who took the coin.
+She later learns that what she did--is a no no. It seems legend says that if you take a coin out of the fountain the person who threw it will fall in love with who took the coin.
 So she has to find a way to break the curse.
-And she wonders if Nick whom she likes is with her cause he wants to or is he under the spell.
+And she wonders if Nick, whom she likes, is with her cause he wants to or if he is under the spell.
 Written by

 Well if you saw the trailers you know the premise, girl in Rome decides to pick up coins from a fountain, which invokes the original owner when the coin was tossed to fall in love with her....